New Constructions of Binary Cyclic Codes with Both Relatively Large Minimum Distance and Dual Distance: Introduction

-To make cyclic codes constructed have better parameters, many researchers have considered the construction of BCH codes since it is an important family of cyclic codes with many interesting properties and many BCH codes are also the best linear codes in many cases.
+To obtain cyclic codes with improved parameters, many researchers have directed their attention toward BCH codes.
+This is primarily because they constitute an essential subclass of cyclic codes with excellent algebraic properties, and many BCH codes are known to be optimal linear codes.
 Binary BCH codes were introduced by Hocquenghem \cite{ref24}, Bose and Ray-Chaudhuri \cite{ref20}.
 Let $m\ge 2$ be a positive integer and $n=2^m-1$.
 Let $\beta$ be a primitive element of $\mathbb{F}_{2^m}$.
 For any integer $i$, let ${\rm{m}}_{\beta^i}(x)$ denote the minimal polynomial of $\beta_i$ over $\mathbb{F}_2$, which is the monic polynomial of the smallest degree over $\mathbb{F}_2$ having $\beta^i$ as a root.
 For any integer $2\le\delta\le n$, define

 where $b$ is an integer and ${\rm{lcm}}(\cdot)$ denotes the least common multiple of the minimal polynomials ${\rm{m}}_{\beta^i}(x)$ with $b \leq i \leq b+\delta-2.$ Let $C_{(m,b,\delta)}$ with generator polynomial $g_{(m,b,\delta)}(x)$ denote the binary BCH code with designed distance $\delta$.
 So far, much research has been done on the dimension of BCH codes with some special designed distances(\cite{ref26}, \cite{ref25}, \cite{ref27}), and the parameters of BCH codes with some special length have also been studied thoroughly(\cite{ref31}, \cite{ref26}, \cite{ref30}, \cite{ref32}, \cite{ref28}, \cite{ref10}, \cite{ref33}, \cite{ref7}).
 However, there are many kinds of BCH codes that still remain to be investigated.